thelinmichael/spotify-web-api-node/README.md

 Spotify Web API Node
 ==================

 This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/web-api/).
 If you want to make requests directly from the browser, please check out [spotify-web-api-js](https://github.com/JMPerez/spotify-web-api-js).
-A list of selected wrappers for different languages and environments are available on the Developer site's [Libraries page](https://developer.spotify.com/web-api/code-examples/).
+A list of selected wrappers for different languages and environments is available at the Developer site's [Libraries page](https://developer.spotify.com/web-api/code-examples/).

 It includes helper functions to do the following: